2019 Youth Service Awards

 2019 Youth Service Awards Honorees

-The Governor’s Office on Service and Volunteerism hosted its inaugural Youth Service Awards ceremony with featured speaker Lt.
-Governor Boyd K. Rutherford.
+The Governor’s Office on Service and Volunteerism hosted its inaugural Youth Service Awards ceremony with the Lt.
+Governor.
 Among more than 100 applicants, 10 individuals, and 3 groups were honored for their significant community service in Maryland.

 The awardees were selected through a competitive review process by a panel of distinguished community leaders and state representatives in charge of volunteer programs across Maryland.
 Families and mentors of the selected youth were invited to celebrate their contribution to communities.

 The following youth and youth groups were recipients of the Youth Service Awards: